jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The Industrial Age powers want to distract us.
 To be a happy community again, Main Street has to wake-up to dark majic and survive the Death Star.
 Let's see how we did against Darth Blockbuster himself.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/HarmlessBlueFanworms' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
-_Most of our physical infratructure was built in the late 1800s early 1900s.
-Being saved from this massive cost is one reason baby-boomers could afford their expensive Woodstock lifestyles.
-However, like Right/Left politics, our industructure is now past its life expectancy.
+_Enable sound.
+Most of our physical infratructure was built in the late 1800s early 1900s.
+Not having to pay this massive cost is one reason baby-boomers could afford their expensive Woodstock lifestyles.
+However, like Right/Left politics, our infrastructure is now well past its life expectancy.
 Which means while bragging about our luxury cars, we've let the roads, bridges, and tunnels their driving on fall a part.
 Building infrastructuree is the most important thing about civilization games.
 If neglecting ours isn't proof we're extras instead of player gods, I don't know what is._

 ## Darth Blockbuster Uses Dark Majic and the Death Star